 Progressive Muscle Relaxation (PMR) may be the best misophonia treatment.
 Why?
 Well regardless of your triggers, it helps you stay calm after a trigger and it can allow your misophonia reflex to fade away.

 PMR is a technique that takes many sessions to develop the physical/neurological skill of relaxing your muscles on demand.
 If you want to get the real benefit in reducing your misophonia, you need to do PMR for one hour every day for the first 4 weeks, then continue at a rate of 15 to 30 minutes a day for the next month.
-I recommending doing the Dartmouth PMR one time a day and the Arizona State University PMR 2 times a day.
+I recommending using the Misophonia Muscle Relaxation Training app.
 Relaxing your muscles is a skill, and even pros practice to enhance their skill.
 This first video will teach you what you need to know about Progressive Muscle Relaxation.

 Once you have completed 14 to 20 PMR sessions you are ready for the next exercise.
 I call this Sequential Relaxation.
 Here is how it is done.